Perception-Lab-PNB3EE3/jspyschIntroduction/README.md

 This repository hosts a public-facing "Intro to jsPsych" lecture prepared by Shreshth Saxena for Perception Lab (PNB3EE3) at McMaster University (Instructor: Prof. Lauren Fink).
 The presentation is hosted here on GitHub.
 It runs in the browser using [reveal.js](https://revealjs.com/).

-To view the presentation go to: [https://pnb3ee3.github.io/](https://pnb3ee3.github.io/)
+To view the presentation go to: [https://pnb3ee3-w24.github.io/jspyschIntroduction/](https://pnb3ee3-w24.github.io/jspyschIntroduction/)
 Click the arrows in the bottom right corner to navigate through the slides.

-Note that the remainder of PNB3EE3 course content is in private repositories in the [pnb3ee3 organization](https://github.com/pnb3ee3).
+Note that the remainder of PNB3EE3 course content is in private repositories in the [pnb3ee3-w24 organization](https://github.com/pnb3ee3-w24).

 # Repository contents
-PNB3EE3 students, after the lecture, you should be able to understand how html, css, and js interact with one another.
+PNB3EE3 students, after the lecture, you should be able to understand how html, css, and, js interact with one another.

 Look through the file tree of this repository.
 Can you understand what is going on in each folder?